maryam2070/Instagram_Clone/README.md

 ## 🚀 About Me
 I’m a passionate Android developer with a strong commitment for creating elegant and efficient mobile applications; I have had the opportunity to work on a wide range of projects.
 My goal is to deliver high-quality, user-friendly, and performance-driven applications that exceed client and user expectations.
-Currently I'm looking for an Android developer Role, Don't hesitate to contact me for an interview.
+Currently, I'm looking for an Android developer Role, Don't hesitate to contact me for an interview.

 ## 🔗 Links